-Defining your priority is something that I realized I must do in order to maintain that fragile work/life balance that comes with working from home.
+Defining your priority is a must to maintain that fragile work/life balance that comes with working from home.

 Don’t get me wrong.
 The problem was not the working arrangement.
-The problem was my attitude towards everything.
-I was focusing too much on the career I was building for myself that I lost sight of why I chose this path to begin with.
+The problem was my attitude toward everything.

 What were my reasons to stay at home?
 My family comes first, especially my son.
 I want to witness how my son was growing up and not get distorted versions of it from the one taking care of him.
-I want to have dinner ready when my husband comes home – not have him cook dinner himself because it’s taking me too long to get off from work.
+I want to have dinner ready when my husband comes home.
+I don’t want him to cook dinner himself because it’s taking me too long to get off from work.
 These are things that I found very hard to do with a corporate job.

-For my business priorities, my goals were to fill in an 8 hour work day so I can help my husband support our family financially.
-I also wanted my own blog site where I can help others get into the same position as I am today (if they wanted to).
+For my business priorities, my goals were to fill in an 8-hour workday.
+That way I can help my husband support our family financially.
+I also wanted my own blog site to help others get into the same position as I am today.

-The key to maintaining balance is to find a way to fit in these priorities in my schedule and try not to overlap them.
-For instance, I begin my work way before my son wakes up so that I can take care of him when he does.
-That means, my work hours begin at 6-9 in the morning and continues around 1pm when he takes his afternoon nap.
-When he wakes up, I stop working so I can play with him and also to prepare dinner before my husband gets home.
+The key to maintaining balance is to find a way to fit these priorities into my schedule and not overlap them.
+For instance, I begin my work way before my son wakes up.
+I get some work done so I can take care of him when he’s up.
+That means, my work hours begin at 6-9 in the morning.
+Then I continue around 1 pm when he takes his afternoon nap.
+When he wakes up, I stop working so I can play with him.
+I also prepare dinner before my husband gets home.
 If there are things that I wasn’t able to finish, I work 1-2 hours at night while my family watches television.

 I stick to my schedule so that I can attend to my personal and business goals.
-That way, I get to take care of my family and at the same time, experience fulfilment as my work from home career moves forward.
+That way, I get to take care of my family and at the same time, experience fulfillment as my work-from-home career moves forward.

 Photo Courtesy of Stuart Miles

-Here is an excerpt from an article that a friend of mine wrote.
-She has been vital to my work from home success – giving me tips here and there.
-She is a lot younger than me but I found her to be quite knowledgeable in a lot of things pertaining to an online career.
-Her name is Cairyn.
+Here’s another perspective when it comes to defining priorities.
+Allow me to quote something that my sister-in-law shared with me.
+Her name is Cairyn and she has been vital to my work-from-home success – giving me tips here and there.
+She is a lot younger than me but I found her to be quite knowledgeable when it comes to building an online career.

-I’d like to share with you 5 of the things that helps Cairyn achieve a work/life balance.
+I’d like to share with you 5 of the things that help Cairyn achieve a work/life balance.

 Tip 1: Scheduling around priorities.
 Family comes first.